Arrival (film): Critical response

 Conversely, Forrest Wickman of Slate had a more mixed opinion of the film, praising the cinematography and musical score, but writing that he thought it was similar to Christopher Nolan's "only intermittently stellar" Interstellar, and criticizing the dialogue as "clunky".

 Rex Reed, writing for the New York Observer, gave the film one out of four, calling it Villeneuve's "latest exercise in pretentious poopery" and referring to a lack of action in the storyline.

 The Guardian rated it the third-best film of 2016.
 Critic Catherine Shoard said that it "amounts to something transcendent; something to reignite your excitement for cinema, for life".
 Numerous other publications and websites, including io9, Den of Geek, Mir Fantastiki, The Atlantic, Blastr, and Digital Trends named Arrival the best film of 2016.

+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 27th in WGA's 101 Greatest Screenplays of the 21st Century (so far).
 In 2025, the film ranked number 29 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 20 on the "Readers' Choice" edition of the list.